 I hope everyone is staying safe and following the directives of the CDC.
 This pandemic was very unexpected and occurred so suddenly.
 It also appears that it will be with us for a very long time.
 The “new normal” is what we make it and what we will be doing for a while.
 But I believe we have always been and always will be survivors.
 It will be a Brave New World that we will make the best of for us and our children.

 So our law firm is going to do things a little differently for the near future.
-First, we are going to be limiting in person meetings and heavily relying on utilizing emails, phone calls and especially video conferencing.
+First, we are going to be limiting in person meetings and instead primarily relying on utilizing emails, phone calls and especially video conferencing.
 I have represented clients from out of state on several occasions where we only meet in cyberspace, never in person.
 I would prefer meet face-to-face, but I would much rather keep everyone to feel comfortable and safe as possible.
-For in-person meetings, we have plexiglass dividers between clients and attorneys and we are wearing masks.
-We are also completely sanitizing the meeting room/offices after in-person visits.
+For in-person meetings and mediations, we have plexiglass dividers between clients and attorneys and we are social distancing and wearing masks.
+We are also completely sanitizing the meeting room/offices after every in-person visits.

 The plan for video-conference mediations is to use the ZOOM app for video conferencing.
 It is basically like Facetime or Skype, except that it was made to talk to a group not just one person.
 You can download and use Zoom from your personal computer IF you have a microphone and a webcam.
 For Windows computers, use this link https://zoom.us/support/download for the Mac follow this link: https://support.zoom.us/hc/en-us/articles/203020795-How-To-Install-on-Mac If you have a laptop, the mic and camera are probably built in so that is convenient.
 Of course, the easiest way may be to just use your cell phone and download the zoom app to use your built-in camera and mic.
 Mobile apps are Here: